-- Receipt of your SAR is your "signal" that the colleges and universities you listed on your FAFSA have received your results and is busy working to put together your financial aid package.
+- Receipt of your SAR is your "signal" that the colleges and universities you listed on your FAFSA have received your results and are working to put together your financial aid package.

-- If requested, comply with requested documentation from the Financial Aid Office.
+- If requested, please submit documentation to the Office of Financial Aid.

-After we receive your FAFSA results and any other requested documentation and you have been accepted for admission, the Financial Aid Office will send you a financial aid award.
+After we receive your FAFSA results and any other requested documentation and you have been accepted for admission, we will send you a financial aid award.
 First-time students receive a paper award letter packet via U.S. mail.
-Returning students view their financial aid eligibility online using Self-Service Banner.
+Returning students view their financial aid eligibility online using 'My Banner'.

 We encourage you to apply for aid, regardless of your family's financial situation.
 Please do not assume you will not qualify for assistance.
 Last year more than 95 percent of our students qualified for assistance.

 Three basic budgets are developed for determining financial aid eligibility.
 Need-based financial aid eligibility varies depending on the housing option the student chooses.

 On-campus housing for financial aid purposes means living in traditional residence halls, suite style halls, Commons housing and Theme houses.
 Off-campus housing budgets are used for students living in off-campus houses or apartments as well as Greek housing at Otterbein.

 Commuter cost of attendance means living with parents or (with permission) a relative for financial purposes.